-Section 18-108 of the Delaware Limited Liability Company Act provides that, subject to such standards and restrictions, if any, as are set forth in its limited liability company agreement, a Delaware limited liability company, such as Correctional Properties Prison Finance LLC, CPT Limited Partner, LLC, Public Properties Development & Leasing LLC, GEO RE Holdings LLC, Companies Administration, LLC and WBP Leasing, LLC may, and has the power to, indemnify and hold harmless any member or manager or other person from and against any and all claims and demands whatsoever.
+Section 18-108 of the Delaware Limited Liability Company Act provides that, subject to such standards and restrictions, if any, as are set forth in its limited liability company agreement, a Delaware limited liability company, such as Correctional Properties Prison Finance LLC, CPT Limited Partner, LLC, Public Properties Development & Leasing LLC, GEO RE Holdings LLC, Cornell Companies Management Holdings, LLC, Cornell Companies Administration, LLC and WBP Leasing, LLC may, and has the power to, indemnify and hold harmless any member or manager or other person from and against any and all claims and demands whatsoever.

-Correctional Properties Prison Finance LLC's operating agreement provides that, to the fullest extent provided by applicable law, a member, special member, officer, director, employee or agent of Correctional Properties Prison Finance LLC and any employee, representative, agent or affiliate of the member or special member shall be entitled to indemnification for any loss, damage or claim incurred by such person by reason of any act or omission performed or omitted by such person behalf of Correctional Properties Prison Finance LLC and in a manner reasonably believed to be within the scope of the authority conferred on such person, except for any loss, damage or claim incurred by such person of such person's gross negligence or willful misconduct with respect to such acts or omissions.
-To the fullest extent permitted by applicable law, expenses (including reasonable legal fees) incurred by such person defending any claim, demand, action, suit or proceeding shall, from time to time, be advanced by Correctional Properties Prison Finance LC and disposition of such claim, demand, action, suit or proceeding upon receipt by Correctional Properties Prison Finance LC and in properties Prison Finance LC and in properties Prison Finance LC and in the properties Prison Finance LC and in the proceeding properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and properties Prison Finance LC and in a manner and
+Correctional Properties Prison Finance LLC's operating agreement provides that, to the fullest extent provided by applicable law, a member, special member, officer, director, employee or agent of Correctional Properties Prison Finance LLC and any employee, representative, agent or affiliate of the member or special member shall be entitled to indemnification for any loss, damage or claim incurred by such person by reason of any act or omission performed or omitted by such person in good faith on behalf of Correctional Properties Prison Finance LLC and in a manner reasonably believed to be within the scope of the authority conferred on such person, except for any loss, damage or claim incurred by such person of such person's gross negligence or willful misconduct with respect to such acts or omissions.
+To the fullest extent permitted by applicable law, expenses (including reasonable legal fees) incurred by such person defanding any claim, demand, action, suit or proceeding shall, from time to time, be advanced by Correctional Properties Prison Finance LLC or of such person is not entitled to be indemnified.